asyncapi/modelina/docs/generators.md

 - source code must be included in [generators](../src/generators) folder.
 - must extend the abstract [`AbstractGenerator`](../src/generators/AbstractGenerator.ts) class,
-- must define [`Preset`](./customisation.md)'s shape for language,
+- must define [`Preset`](./customisation.md)'s shape for the language,
 - must define language options by passing an interface describing additional options to the first generic argument of [`AbstractGenerator`](../src/generators/AbstractGenerator.ts).
-Interface must also be extended by `CommonGeneratorOptions` interface,
+The interface must also be extended by `CommonGeneratorOptions` interface,
 - must define default options as static class's field, which must be extended by `defaultGeneratorOptions`,
 - default options must include `defaultPreset` property,
 - must implement `render` function,
-- must define **renderer**s classes for available model types in given language. **Renderer** is an instance of the class with common helper functions to render appropriate model type and must be extended by [`AbstractRenderer`](../src/generators/AbstractRenderer.ts) class - [example](../src/generators/typescript/renderers/ClassRenderer.ts).
+- must define **renderer**s classes for available model types in a given language. **Renderer** is an instance of the class with common helper functions to render appropriate model type and must be extended by [`AbstractRenderer`](../src/generators/AbstractRenderer.ts) class - [example](../src/generators/typescript/renderers/ClassRenderer.ts).

 Check the [generator implementation](../src/generators/typescript/TypeScriptGenerator.ts) for `TypeScript` language to see how it should looks like.